 How, when and where is something like this useful?

 The first advantage is that it allows you to use mobile amp modeling and effects processing applications, namely IK Multimedia's AmpliTube software, pictured below:

 It allows you to route your guitar's signal through one of these devices, meaning your phone, tablet or computer becomes a fully-functional effects processor.

-You can then use programs like AmpliTube 5 to run effects and amp models, or to record and produce your own music.
+You can then use programs like AmpliTube 5 (full or SE version) to run effects and amp models, or to record and produce your own music.
 Even other DAWs like GarageBand, Ableton Live or any software that can recognize and hear external audio devices, will be compatible.

 Another major advantage of something like this is that it allows you to practice and play guitar nearly anywhere.

 Here's a good example:

 My wife and I have four kids, who go to sleep fairly early.
 After they're in bed we watch TV, read or just hang out in the living room.
 There are plenty of times I'd love to plug in and play guitar, but can't, because either my wife is watching a show or I'm afraid I'll wake the kids up.

 Moreover, it's just a lot of work to haul my entire swath of guitar gear up into the living room for what amounts to 20 minutes of practice.

 The beauty of the iRig HD 2 is that all you need is your guitar and phone.

 When I was testing the iRig HD 2, I was able to pull up AmpliTube on my phone, put on a set of headphones and play through a Mesa Boogie Triple rectifier amp model (more on this later) without bothering anyone.